zydtiger/semesterly/dev/readthedocs.md

 ESLint style guideline with Prettier for JS/TS and pycodestyle style guide with black for Python.

 9. What is a FeatureFlowView?
+`FeatureFlowView` is the request handler that inits the page with backend data.
+Only one instance of `FeatureFlowView` should exist at one time.

 When you are done answering the questions, create a PR for a discussion of your answers.